-Mark has a 35-year history in Non-Profit and Ministry efforts.
+Mark has a 45-year history in Non-Profit and Ministry efforts.
 From directing a Wilderness Camping program for delinquent youth, to consulting and mentoring business leaders, to pioneering a regional Men's Ministry in the Northwest, Mark has been on the sharp tip of the arrow most of his life.

 As an accredited Enneagram practitioner, Mark combines his faith roots and organizational experience to bring dynamic and effective coaching to leaders around the nation.
 He is an Integrative9 Level 2 Team certified coach as well, offering an even further depth to organizations and business alike.
+Mark hosts Men's Minutes, and is a contributing writer and Ennegram consultant for Jesus Calling Magazine and their Video Podcasts.

 Mark, a native of Washington State loves the ocean, jazz and good coffee.
 He has traveled to Japan, France, England, Egypt, Mexico, Bangladesh, Nepal, Turkey, Ireland, Scotland and Israel giving him a broad cultural and historical background.